-- Listen for air leaks.
-Check that air hoses and electrical lines are not cut, chafed, spliced, or worn (steel braid should not show through). - Make sure air and electrical lines are not tangled, pinched, or dragging against tractor parts.
+- · Listen for air leaks.
+Check that air hoses and electrical lines are not cut, chafed, spliced, or worn (steel braid should not show through). - · Make sure air and electrical lines are not tangled, pinched, or dragging against tractor parts.

-Catwalk/Steps
+Catwalk/Steps/Crosswalk/Deck Plate

-- Check that the catwalk is solid, clear of objects, and securely bolted to tractor frame. - Check that steps leading to the cab entry and catwalk (if equipped) are solid, clear of objects, and securely bolted to tractor frame.
+- Check that the catwalk is solid, clear of objects, and securely bolted to tractor frame/body/rails. - Check that steps leading to the cab entry and catwalk (if equipped) are solid, clear of objects, and securely bolted to tractor frame.